-The revision of the Registered Managers' NOS, now referred to as Leadership and Management for Care Services, would appear to allow the opportunity to include the issues of service re-design and effective use of the workforce's skills.
+The revision of the Registered Managers' NOS, now referred to as Leadership and Management for Care Services, does allow the opportunity to include the issues of service re-design and effective use of the workforce's skills.
 Consideration should also be given by SfCD to discussing with universities offering management training to the sector to also look at these key areas.
-This therefore seems to be an issue of both the range of provision (the type of awards and qualifications available) as well as the extent of provision (the awards and qualifications actually delivered) (E&R).
+This therefore seems to be an issue of both the range of provision (the type of awards and qualifications available) as well as the extent of provision (the awards and qualifications actually delivered).